 DNS record information such as MX records are stored on Name Servers.
 It is therefore important that your domain has proper Name Servers so that the Domain Name System can answer queries about the necessary domain name records.

 The following syntax is commonly used by many DNS hosting providers for MX records:

 - Host: your domain name.

-- Destination/Mail Server/Points
+- Destination/Mail Server/Points to: your mail server.

 You might need to contact your DNS provider to set up the MX record for your domain name.
 Some DNS providers have their own control panels where you can log in and manage your DNS records.

 You can find instructions on setting up MX records for common DNS providers below: